Aryanfour5/agentic_ai/README.md

 🔹 **More Crop Support** - Expanding farming advice to additional crops.
 🔹 **User Profiles** - Storing past queries for personalized recommendations.

-## Screenshots
-🚀 *Add screenshots of your UI here to make it visually appealing!*

 ## Contributing
 Contributions are welcome!
 Feel free to fork this repo and submit pull requests.